What is gestational diabetes?

 If you are diagnosed with gestational diabetes, lifestyle changes can help you control it.
 You will need to follow a diet suggested by your doctor, exercise regularly, and have frequent blood tests to check your blood sugar level.

 Doing these things may not be enough to keep your blood sugar at a normal level.
 You may also need to take a medicine to help.
-There are a number of oral medications that can help control diabetes.
+There are several oral medications that can help control diabetes.
 Your doctor may prescribe one of these.
 Or you may need to take insulin injections to lower your blood sugar.

 Your doctor may ask you to see a specialist if you have to start taking insulin.